jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

     important that an adequate response time be maintained on all company endpoints to ensure timely opt-out delivery to consumers’ browsers.

+---

+[^1]: Cookie-less technologies in this WebChoices document do NOT include IDFA, AAID, hashed emails and phone numbers.
+DAA offers different tools: AppChoices, for consumers to set preferences in the in-app environment and YAC Token Tool for consumers to set preferences for hashed identifiers.